meklon/DAB_analyzer/README.md

 3. Threshold should be the same at the whole image sequence if you want to compare them
 4. It would be better to use the manual mode in microscope camera to be sure, that your images were taken with the same parameters.
 5. Don't change light intensity in microscope during the sequence acquiring.
+6. Correct file naming should be used if group analysis is active.
+Everything before _ symbol will be recognized as a group name.

 ### Authorship
 Gumenyuk Ivan, Kuban state medical university, Russia.